We reskill adults into cyber security professions, so you need to be over the age of 18 to enrol.

 You need to be able to communicate with your tutors, classmates, and mentors using spoken and written English throughout the course, so must be able to speak and understand English to a conversational level.

+The first step to a career in cyber is submitting the application form.
+You can find this at the bottom of the page.
 In the form we’ll ask you for you some information about yourself, your preferences for joining the course, and then ask you to answer some questions about your motivations and current circumstances.

 As part of your conditional offer of enrolment, we’ll ask you to complete some pre-course work.
 This is 20-25 hours of self-guided study where you’ll watch videos, read texts and complete cyber labs and quizzes.
-You’ll gain access to the pre-course content after you’ve received a conditional offer of enrolment.

 Our pre-course work is designed to give you the foundational knowledge you need to join the course, so that everyone is on the same page on the first day.
 It assess your determination and problem solving skills, whilst giving you a commitment-free opportunity to see if cyber security is a right fit for you.

 We’ll invite you to pay your tuition fee once you have completed the pre-course work, and after our tuition open date (which is usually around 8 weeks before the course starts).